nimius/tx_workshops/README.md

 	// The 2-char language code is also required for a valid PRODID config.language = en

 Requesting a page with `?type=1234` will now respond with an ICS file containing all upcoming dates.
+You can also pass `workshop` to it to narrow down results.
+Example:

+	<f:link.action pluginName="Exports" controller="Exports" action="iCalendar" arguments="{workshop: workshop}" additionalParams="{type: 1234}">ICS</f:link.action>

 #### Tasks
 In order to deliver confirmation emails, make sure to have a working scheduler, and register the appropriate extbase tasks.
 The following tasks are currently provided: